philips-software/amp-devcontainer/.github/CONTRIBUTING.md

  `<type>[(optional scope)][!]: <description>`

-The `<type>` of the pull request is one of these:
+The `<type>` of the pull request is one of these, taken from [conventional commit types](https://github.com/commitizen/conventional-commit-types):

-- `feat:` adding new functionality
+- `feat:` a new feature
-- `fix:` fixing a bug
+- `fix:` a bug fix
+- `docs:` documentation only changes
+- `style:` changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `refactor:` a code change that neither fixes a bug nor adds a feature
+- `perf:` a code change that improves performance
-- `test:` adding, improving, fixing tests
+- `test:` adding missing tests or correcting existing tests
+- `build:` changes that affect the build system or external dependencies
-- `ci:` modifications on how GitHub interacts with the archive: workflows and configuration files
+- `ci:` changes to our CI configuration files and scripts
-- `docs:` anything documentation related
-- `refactor:` refactoring code, including applying formatters
-- `chore:` a catch-all type for any other commits
+- `chore:` other changes that don't modify source or test files
+- `revert:` reverts a previous commit

 An exclamation mark `!` is added to the type if the change is not backwards compatible.
 This should only be added to `feat` or `fix`.